About David Bushell

-I like to call myself a Websitemaker.
-It gets straight to the point.
-While I specialise in design and front-end development, my experience and knowledge covers a whole lot more.
+While I specialise in front-end development, my experience and knowledge covers the whole process.
 So if anyone asks, tell them I make websites.

-Starting 2013 I’ve set up shop independently.
-For the last five years I’ve been working professionally at digital agencies across London.
-On the Web, I consider myself self-taught.
-Hacking websites has fascinated me since the days of dial-up modems and floppy disks (this domain is almost a decade old).
-My formal education on the other hand is firmly rooted in the finer arts.
-I graduated with 1st class honours in Graphic Design at Cumbria University.
-I write for Smashing Magazine.
-I have several popular projects on GitHub.
-I blog about web design here at dbushell.com and shares ideas, inspiration, and nonsense @dbushell and Google+ (and App.net).
+On the web, I consider myself self-taught.
+Programming has fascinated me since the days of dial-up modems and floppy disks.
+My formal education is firmly rooted in the finer arts.
+I graduated with 1st class honours in Graphic Design at Cumbria University, UK.